diveshuttam/termicoder_beta/README.md

 and attach their module to setup tool entry-point - `termicoder.judge_plugins`.

 Termicoder dynamically loads these judges and dispatches the operations.
 Complete documentation for writing judge-plugins and the UML design docs for termicoder would be available soon.
-By then you can look at the `judge/codechef` implementation in the repo to see an example implementation .
-See setup.py for seeing how to subscribe to entry point `termicoder.judge_plugins`.
+By then you can look at the `termicoder/judges/codechef` in this repo for an example implementation.
+See setup.py for example of how to subscribe to entry point `termicoder.judge_plugins`.

 This distribution currently includes judge plugin `codechef` implemented using [codechef api](http://developers.codechef.com/) for [codechef api hackathon powered by Alibaba](https://www.codechef.com/CAH1801)